-Grade: Grade 1 softwood railway sleepers are the second best grade of pine railway sleepers, after relay grade, and are generally good quality old timbers, with 4 reasonable sides, and less cracks than grade 2's.
+Grade: Grade 1 softwood railway sleepers are the second best grade of pine railway sleepers, after relay grade, and are generally good quality old weathered timbers, with reasonable sides, and occasional cracks.

 Colour: Various shades of light, medium and dark brown with some silver grey if bleached by sun.
 Spots of tar on surface sometimes.
 See photos above.

 Weight: Easier to lift than the used hardwood railway sleepers.
 Approx 45 - 55 kilos.
 Always bear this in mind when you are ordering a particular size of railway sleeper.
 How do I plan to carry the railway sleepers into position? (e.g. the back of a garden).
 You'll need at least two willing people, with the possibility of incentives to sweeten the lifting process.

 Treatment: Creosote treated.
 Handle with gloves.
 Avoid using them around children's play areas, schools, public areas or places where people may sit on them or regularly come into skin contact with them.
 Probably best to chose a different type of railway sleeper if you want to grow vegetables, through possible risk of contamination.
 British pine used railway sleepers will commonly weep tar in the summer, although it is hard to predict which ones will or won't.
 For further details about creosote see creosote page.

 Description: These reclaimed softwood British railway sleepers are probably between 30 - 60 years old, depending on which section of the railway they were taken up from.
 They are generally squarer, straighter, and lighter than hardwood railway sleepers, and so good for stacking and slotting into RSJ's.
 See pictures above.
 Having spent 30 - 60 years on a railway track, they may have the rustic signs of cracks, loose bits, or occasional areas of crumbly softness or decay.